 3. You can offer something in reward for a subscription.
 It may be free shipping, a discount, free electronic book, etc.

-4. Inform the users on how often they will receive your emails.
+4. Inform users about how often they will receive your emails.

-After subscription, send the users a welcome email.
-Thus, you will not only say: “Thank you for subscription”, but you can discover their preferences, what they want to receive from you.
-Besides, you can use such information for segmentation.
+After they subscribe, send users a welcome email.
+Thus, don't only say: “Thank you for subscription," but try to discover their preferences, what they want to receive from you.
+Besides, you can use this information for segmentation.

-Segmented mailing lists will bring your email marketing to new heights.
-This method allows to make your campaigns personal without much efforts.
-For example, all subscribers who have chosen News, articles, videos, product info and more from the welcome email above, will be in the same mailing list and will receive the same information, relevant for them.
+Segmented mailing lists bring your email marketing to new heights.
+This method allows you to make your campaigns personal without a lot of effort.
+For example, all subscribers who chose to learn about News, articles, videos, product info, and more from the welcome email above, will be in the same mailing list and will receive the same information, relevant for them.

-Also, it is quite reasonable to segment subscribers in the following way:
+Also, it is entirely reasonable to segment subscribers in the following way:

 - Former subscribers